Who is Eggzotika?

 Pippin

-Little gray and white Pippin just came into our lives during the 2020 winter.
+Little gray and white Pippin came into our lives during the 2020 winter.
 He was a stray who showed up for the daily feeding of the multiple strays cats we seem to attract.
 But unlike the others, he wanted affection more than food, even though we could feel his ribs.
-We've tried to find his owners, but to no avail.
+We tried to find his owners, but to no avail.
 He's now a healthy well-fed indoor cat, and is happiest when he's on Morgan's lap.

-Our black cat Pumpkin entered our lives on a snowy Thanksgiving night 12 years ago.
+Our black cat Pumpkin entered our lives on a snowy Thanksgiving night 14 years ago.
 A stray in the parking lot of Morgan's apartment building (before he moved to Chippewa Lake), she'd been neutered recently and had ugly purple wire stitches.
 After a visit to the vet, she went home with Edie.
 We tried to find her rightful owners, but no luck.
 So she became Edie's baby.
 She loves treats and naps in the windows.

 Luna